Ahli United Bank

 Ahli United Bank (البنك الأهلي المتحد) is a regional bank based in Bahrain.
 Its head office is situated at Manama and is the largest bank in Bahrain.
 It is present in 8 countries in the Middle East and United Kingdom.
 Ahli United bank's ordinary shares are listed on Bahrain Stock Exchange since August 2000 and the Kuwait Stock Exchange since June 2006.

 History

 Ahli United Bank established in May 2000 following a merger between The United Bank of Kuwait and Al-Ahli Commercial Bank, and it is licensed by the Central Bank of Bahrain under a retail banking license.
 Following the merger, both entities became fully owned subsidiaries of Ahli United Bank.

+Kuwait Finance House initiated discussions about a possible merger with Ahli United Bank in July 2017.
+However, the deal encountered delays, with the Central Bank of Kuwait requesting a reassessment in March 2020 due to the COVID-19 pandemic.
+In 2022, Kuwait Finance House's completed its acquisition of Ahli United Bank for $11.6 billion.
+The acquisition created a lender with approximately $121 billion in assets.

 Operations

 The AUB (Ahli United Bank) Group provides retail banking, corporate banking, treasury and investment services, private banking and wealth management services and Islamic banking products and services.
 Additionally, the Group also provides life insurance products in both conventional and Takaful schemes.

 In 2016, Ahli United Bank started its operations in the UAE through Ahli United Bank Limited (AUBL) in DIFC, Dubai, under a category 1 license.

 In 2018, Ahli United Bank signed an agreement with Bahrain’s labor fund, Tamkeen, to provide a BHD 40 million portfolio for subsidized financing to eligible medium and large-sized enterprises in Bahrain.